+- The Remote UE selects the relay based on the selected PLMN by NAS layer.

 - For paging the concluded solution in clause 6.6.2 of TR 23.733 [26] can be reused based on the assumption captured in clause 4.5.5.2 of TR 38.836 [32] adopted by RAN WG2.

+- For the Remote UE accessing to the network via a specific Relay UE, the network-controlled authorisation procedures will be determined in the normative phase with coordination with SA WG3.